OUR PERSONAL INJURY LAWYERS HELP YOU WIN

 For instance, if your slip and fall injuries were more severe because you were running through a shopping center, a jury might decide that you were 20 percent to blame for your injuries.
 If the jury awarded $50,000 in damages, that award would be reduced by your liability percentage (20 percent of $50,000, which equals $10,000).
 In this case, you would receive $40,000.

-Frequently Asked Questions
+Frequently Asked Questions About Personal Injury

 If you are physically and/or emotionally injured because someone else was negligent, you may have a personal injury case.
 Being negligent means a person or organization is at fault at least in part for causing injury and or death.
 Our goal is to clearly define liability on behalf of our personal injury victims.
 Personal injury law can include many types of accidents such as: truck accidents, car accidents, motorcycle accidents, medical malpractice, pharmaceutical negligence, wrongful death, birth, and neonatal injuries, and child abuse.